|

 When you use toxic cleaners to clean your sinks or showers, those chemicals are then washed down the drain.

-The majority of chemicals are removed at the waste water treatment facilities, but not all.
+Most chemicals are removed at the wastewater treatment facilities, but not all.
 Unfortunately, many of the chemicals end up in our lakes and rivers.

 The plastic bottles used to store household cleaners also harm the environment by contributing to the already massive landfills.